 PFLAG Charlotte, founded in 1987, is a chapter of PFLAG National.
 We support.
 We educate.
 We advocate.
 We are glad you found us.

-PFLAG Charlotte envisions a world where diversity is celebrated and all people are respected, valued, and affirmed inclusive of their sexual orientation, gender identity, and gender expression.
+PFLAG Charlotte envisions a world where inclusion is celebrated and all people are respected, valued, and affirmed.

 To support families, allies and people who are LGBTQ+, to educate ourselves and others about challenges facing LGBTQ+ individuals, and to advocate in our communities for a more equitable future for all.